transentis/bptk_py/README.md

 ## Changelog

+### 1.3.8
+* XMILE: Arrayed variables that have non-arrayed inputs with "apply to all" set are now handled correctly

 ### 1.3.7
 * XMILE: Ensure the startime and stoptime in transpiled XMILE models are floating point values (e.g. 1.0, not 1)
 * XMILE: Top level variables in a model that contains modules are now referenced correctly from submodules